 The box works in whatever size space you have.
 I’m lucky enough to have a dedicated craft room, but if you don’t the DreamBox can work in just about any space.
 The doors don’t have to be opened all the way out; you could keep them in a U-shape around the table and fit the entire thing in a much smaller space.

 The plastic totes are wonderful!
 The hard thing about storing craft supplies on traditional shelves is that craft supplies come in different shapes and sizes, and many of them are small.
 Small item just get lost in larger bins, which is what happened when I had all my supplies in IKEA cubes.
-The DreamBox totes come in 3 different sizes, from large enough to hold 12×12 scrapbook paper to small enough to keep track of tiny items.
+The DreamBox totes come in 3 different sizes.
+The large totes are big enough to hold 12×12 scrapbook paper.
+The shoebox totes are perfect for things like ribbon and sticker sheets.
+And then there are plenty of small clear totes to help me keep track of tiny items.

 Getting organized means you won’t keep buying supplies you already have but couldn’t find!
 When I went through all my supplies to move them over I was surprised by how many things I had multiples of.
 I love that now I know exactly what I have and exactly where it is – when my kids are looking for googly eyes or felt balls or gluesticks I know exactly where to tell them to find it.
 Having a designated spot for everything also makes it much easier to put things away.

-Lastly, there are some really clever add ons and additional furniture pieces that you can use to completely customize your space.
-I have the left side table, which gives me more work space, AND the brand new Sew Station as well.
+Lastly, there are some really clever accessories and additional furniture pieces that you can use to completely customize your space.
+In the space where you see my thread and serger, you can add built in drawers.
+I have the left side table, which gives me more work space, AND the Sew Station that features a lift system that stows my sewing machine away when not in use.
 My complete set up is pretty sweet:

 I’ll tell you even more about the Sew Station in another post coming next week!